 How to Apply

-Applications should include a detailed curriculum vitae, a statement summarizing the applicant's personal vision and relevant leadership experience, as well as preferred contact information, and should be sent electronically (Word or PDF files preferred) to Executive Secretary to the Provost, Heidi Zayan (firstname.lastname@example.org), 303 East Kearsley Street, 229 University Pavilion, Flint, Michigan 48502-1950.
+Applications should include a detailed curriculum vitae, a statement summarizing the applicant’s personal vision and relevant leadership experience, as well as preferred contact information, send electronically through Interfolio at apply.interfolio.com/78744

-The Founding Dean of the School of Nursing will collaborate with the faculty, staff, and students to articulate a shared vision as the department transitions from a departmental to school structure.
-The Founding Dean serves as the chief academic and administrative officer and will be a leader in defining the future of nursing scholarship, education, practice, and service as well as the profession’s role in the healthcare continuum within the University community.
+The University of Michigan-Flint is seeking an innovative and transformative leader for our next School of Nursing Dean.
+The Dean will collaborate with the faculty, staff, and students to articulate a shared vision as the School continues advances in nursing education, nursing science and clinical excellence through preparation of nurse scholars and leaders and a commitment to the health and well-being of the community.
+Serving as the chief academic and administrative officer in the School of Nursing, the Dean will define the future of nursing scholarship, education, practice and service, as well as the profession’s role in the healthcare continuum within the University and Flint community.
+As part of the vision, the Dean will also be responsible for advancing student recruitment, retention, and graduation success for the school.

-The Dean will report to the Provost and Vice Chancellor for Academic Affairs and will have the following duties and responsibilities.
+The Dean reports to the Provost and Vice Chancellor for Academic Affairs and will have the following duties and responsibilities.

 - Provide leadership for academic management that ensures efficient course offerings, effective program advising, high levels of student retention, and timely completion of degrees

-- Develop beneficial fundraising relationships with individuals foundations, corporations, and local, state, and federal government agencies
+- Develop and enhance beneficial fundraising relationships with individuals, foundations, corporations, and local, state, and federal government agencies

 - Develop and implement strategic plans for expansion by building on and enhancing existing programs and strengths

-- Foster an environment that supports creativity, innovation, inclusivity, and scholarly productivity and that reflects the University of Michigan tradition of excellence in a regional campus
+- Foster an environment that supports creativity, innovation, inclusivity, and scholarly productivity that reflects the University of Michigan’s tradition of excellence in a regional campus

 - Collaborate with the executive officers of the University and other academic and clinical leaders to promote inter-professional, interdisciplinary, and inter-institutional partnerships

-- Develop external relationships and fund development opportunities for the School and its academic programs in collaboration with the Office of Institutional Advancement
+- Develop external relationships and fund development opportunities for the School and its academic programs in collaboration with the Office of Research and Economic Development

 - Regularly assess and improve all School programs